F-Secure Privacy Statement

 This is what we mean when we make certain references within this policy.

 "Client", "you", refers to a private or corporate user or any other data subjects who buy, register for use, or use our services and who may have submitted personally identifiable information to us.
-This information may have been submitted through the use of our services (including web solutions), web sites, telephone, e-mail, registration forms, or other similar channels.
+This information may have been submitted through the use of our services, websites, telephone, email, registration forms, or other similar channels.

 "Personal data" refers to any information on private individuals and their personal characteristics or circumstances, which are identifiable to them or their family or household members.
-This information may include names, e-mail and mailing addresses, telephone numbers, billing and account information, and other information incidental to the services and their provisioning.
+This information may include names, email and mailing addresses, telephone numbers, billing and account information, and other, more technical information that can be linked to you, your device, or the behavior of either, that we process while providing our services.

 "Services" refer to any services or products that are manufactured or distributed by F-Secure, including software, web solutions, tools, and related support services.

-"Web site" refers to the http://www.f-secure.com web site or any other web site that F-Secure hosts or controls, including sub-sites and browser-based service portals.
+"Website" refers to the f-secure.com website or any other website that F-Secure hosts or controls, including sub-sites and browser-based service portals.

 What do we collect?